tomfriwel/TensorFlow-Examples-Learning/README.md

 ```

 `tf.Session().run`'s first parameter may take a graph element.
 I think the graph element is just like a mathematical formula.

+`tf.placeholder` just like a variable in mathematical formula.